 Shakel Raiford started at SAC in November 2017.
 Shakel is former child welfare worker who also has experience working in the mental health field and multiple education programs.
 Shakel has a passion for advocating for the educational and academic rights for at-risk youth.
 Shakel has a Bachelors degree in Psychology from The University of Florida and a Masters degree in Educational Psychology from Eastern Michigan University.

 Amy Wilhelm, BSW

-Amy Wilhelm, BSW, serves as SAC’s Outreach and Administrative Associate.
-She staffs our Students Rights Hotline M-F. She worked in Lincoln Consolidated Schools on and off between 2003 and 2015 in a variety of roles, including McKinney-Vento School Ally, behavior specialist, Title I Parent Coordinator, assistant secretary and substitute teacher.
+Amy Wilhelm, BSW, does so much for SAC, overseeing Bridges to School in Jackson, our statewide Students Rights Helpline and much more.
+She worked in Lincoln Consolidated Schools on and off between 2003 and 2015 in a variety of roles, including McKinney-Vento School Ally, behavior specialist, Title I Parent Coordinator, assistant secretary and substitute teacher.
 Amy is a current Washtenaw County Family Court Child Advocate (formerly CASA).
 She completed her BSW internship at Father Patrick Jackson House.
 She is a former school-based at-risk social worker, children’s ministry director, and in-home daycare owner.

 Tina Woods, LLMSW